Triviality vs perturbation theory: an analysis for mean-field $\varphi^4$-theory in four dimensions: Borel summability of the mean-field regularized renormalized perturbation theory

-From the mean-field non-perturbative flow equations (\ref{MFE-2}) and the mean-field flow equations for the remainders (\ref{MFE2_remainder_good_form}), the mean-field trivial solutions $f_n(\mu)$ satisfy the assumptions of the first statement of the Nevanlinna-Sokal theorem.
-We can now state
+From the mean-field flow equations (\ref{MFE-2}) and the mean-field flow equations for the remainders (\ref{MFE2_remainder_good_form}), the analytically continued mean-field trivial solutions $\,F_n(\mu,z)\,$ satisfy the assumptions of the first statement of the Nevanlinna-Sokal theorem\,: \begin{theorem}[Local Borel summability - Nevanlinna-Sokal] Under the same assumptions and with the same notations as in Theorem \ref{ThmBoreltransform}, the analytically extended trivial solutions $\,F_n(\mu,z)\,$ of the mean field flow equations are the Borel sums of their perturbative series in the sense of the Nevanlinna-Sokal theorem.
+They thus can be uniquely recovered from their perturbative expansion w.r.t. $\,z\ $.
+The solutions of the mean-field flow equations are given by

-\begin{theorem}[Local Borel summability of the regularized renormalized mean-field perturbative $\varphi^4_4$-theory] Consider the bare interaction lagrangian (\ref{bare_lagrangian_trivial}) and the smooth solutions $f_n(\mu)$ of the mean-field flow equations (\ref{MFE-2}) for the mean-field boundary conditions (\ref{BDY_trivial_field}).
-We assume that Then these solutions of (\ref{MFE-2}) $f_n(\mu)$ vanish in the UV-limit, i.e.